 - spread the types of tags around, think of it as “sprinkling love around IG”.
 You want a variety of people searching for a variety of reasons to come across your pictures and be pleased they have done so!

 - change things up all the time.
 Don’t get stuck in a rut or your audience will be stuck too.

 - double check that the hashtags you use to make sure none of them are banned.
 Click HERE to check a complete list (warning, some words are offensive)

 Use short cuts to save time

 Many of us have discovered the help of saving lists in our NOTES section of our phones.
-Create a list, and then copy and paste it into your comment.
+Create a list, and then copy and paste.
 There are some downsides to this, but it’s good to use when necessary and to help save time and help remember.

 Tips if you are going to use this method:

 - have multiple lists